george-pov/YTSkedy/docs/api/http/calendar-events.md

 Deletes a calendar event that has no platform publication rows.
 Requires the `CalendarEvents.Write` scope.
 Deleting a calendar event is local application-data cleanup only; this endpoint does not contact YouTube, WordPress, or any other provider.
+If the event has thumbnail metadata, the stored thumbnail blob is deleted best-effort after the event row is deleted.

 Success returns `204 No Content` with an empty body.